CrypticMonkey33/ArchipelagoExplorersOfSky/worlds/pmd_eos/docs/FAQ.md

 There is also an in game tracker that you can find in your menus!
 You can also set your top screen to always display the tracker through Other->Options->Top Screen

+### How do I unlock the Main Game if I have Special Episode sanity on?

+There will be an item called Main Game Unlocked that you will get from one of the special episode checks that will unlock the main game.

+### How do I unlock Hidden Land and get to Temporal Tower?

+In order to access Temporal Tower, you have to have Hidden Land which can be access from Lapras on the beach once you have enough
+Relic Fragment Shards.
+You will also need the item "Temporal Tower."
+Once you have cleared Hidden Land for the first time, Lapras will take you straight to Temporal Tower if you want.

+### There are some instruments in the game that I don't recognize!

+Yeah!
+We created some new instruments to create a good count for Macguffins to open Dark Crater in Darkrai Goal.
+All of them are the same as the other instruments, but for their specific typing.
+The only exceptions are Null Bagpipes, Stellar Symphony, and Glimmer Harp.
+* Glimmer Harp - Increase the chance to recruit mono-type pokemon
+* Stellar Symphony - Increases the chance to recruit dual-type pokemon
+* Null Bagpipes - Decreases the change to spawn pokemon in the dungeon

 ### How do I skip cutscenes?

 You can press Select during a cutscene to skip the cutscene